HighlanderRobotics/Highlanders-Training/ControlsIntro.md

 # Intro to Controls

-## Going from a goal for a mechanism ("Extend the elevator to 24 inches out" or "Have the drivetrain follow a path in autonomous") to the actual voltage sent to each motor is a non-trivial task.
+## Going from a goal for a mechanism ("Extend the elevator to 24 inches out" or "Have the drivetrain follow a path in autonomous") to the actual voltage sent to each motor is a non-trivial task

 Luckily, we have many tools at our disposal to control motors and mechanisms in a consistent, quick, and precise way

 Start by reading through the [WPILib docs Advanced Controls Introduction](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/control-system-basics.html) (you should read all the articles under Advanced Controls Introduction, not just Control System Basics).
 You don't need to fully digest the math or jargon, but try to be familiar with the concepts behind PID and Feedforward, and understand the tradeoffs of each.